etagwerker/etagwerker.com/_posts/2016-05-09-If-you-re-not-comfortable.markdown

 ---
-title: If you’re not comfortable
+title: If you're not comfortable
 description: You need to change
 date: '2016-05-09T21:12:50.202Z'
 categories: []